codeforamerica/beyondtransparency/chapters/chapter03.md

 mistake I made got blown into a major incident, it would stymie our collaborative goals.
 In Chicago, they took this to heart.
-We created a team effort, working with Joe Germuska from the Northwestern University Knight Lab, and formerly of the Chicago Tribune, along with Daniel X.
+We created a team effort, working with Joe Germuska from the Northwestern University Knight Lab, and formerly of the *Chicago Tribune*, along with Daniel X.
 O’Neil of the Smart Chicago Collaborative.
 We would regularly convene via Twitter, email, or phone, or at meet-ups.
 This worked out particularly well as we strived to conquer large and complicated